cherenkov-plenoscope/flux_sensitivity/README.rst

 Green
 -----
 The ``green`` scenario sets its matrix ``G`` to only the diagonal of the instrument's confusion.
-With only zero off its diagonal, the matrix ``G`` allows the green scenario to show true gamma-ray-energy.
+With only having zeros off its diagonal, the matrix ``G`` allows the green scenario to show true gamma-ray-energy.
-However, the green scenario is rather conservative in most astronomical applications as it represents the sensitivity to detect a source which only emits gamma-rays in a narrow range of energies.
+However, the green scenario is rather conservative in most astronomical applications as it represents the sensitivity to detect a source which only emits gamma-rays in a narrow range of energies and further ignores all the signal which was confused to different energies.

 +-------------------------------------+--------------------------------------------+
 | Matrix ``G``                        | Matrix ``B``                               |